 Science museum, Exhibition Road, South Kensington, London SW7 2DD – The nearest tube station is South Kensington.
 This is on the District and Circle lines and is a 5-minute walk from the museum.
 The Piccadilly line does not stop here.

 Natural History museum – same details for the Science museum, with two entry points, both are step free.
+THe bus fron Green Park also passes both of these museums.

 Victoria and Albert museum. – same details for the Science museum.